jamescherti/easysession.el/README.md

 - The ability to exclude specific functions from being executed in `find-file-hook` when Easysession restores a file.
 - Display the currently loaded session in the modeline or as a lighter.
 - Predicate that determines if the session is saved automatically.
+- Persist and restore the scratch buffer (Extension: easysession-scratch): Ensures that the contents of the Emacs `*scratch*` buffer are saved as part of the session and restored when the session is reloaded, preserving any temporary notes, code snippets, or evaluation history.
+- Persist and restore Magit buffers (Extension: easysession-magit): Saves the state of Magit buffers.
+- Persist and restore narrowing: Preserves any narrowed regions, ensuring that the visible portion of the buffer is restored on session reload.

 ## Installation